- Travel and Places»

 - United States»

-By now almost everyone in the United States has heard of the massive fan event that is the San Diego Comic-Con.
+Almost everyone has heard of the massive fan event that is the San Diego Comic-Con.
 But did you know states all across the country host their own comic and pop culture conventions too?
-In Michigan alone there are a plethora of these multi-day fests dedicated to hosting geek pride and feeding all your nerdy loves through guests, shopping, and entertainment.
-But the biggest (whether it's best is up to you!) geek convention in Michigan has to be Motor City Comic Con.
+In Michigan alone there are a plethora of these multi-day fests dedicated to celebrating geek pride and feeding all your nerdy loves through guests, shopping, and entertainment.
+But the biggest (whether it's best is up to you!) pop culture convention in Michigan has to be Motor City Comic Con.

 Michigan's Largest Comic Book and Pop Culture Event since 1989.— Motor City Comic Con organizers

 Yes, since 1989 when established by the CEO of Motor City Comics aka Michael Goldman, Motor City Comic Con has brought unique entertainment and family fun to the southeastern Michigan area.
 Though it's worth nothing that dealers, artists, celebrities, and even regular attendees come from not only all over Michigan, but the rest of the country as well.
-In 2014, the year of Motor City Comic Con's 25th anniversary, attendance was estimated at around 40,000 by Crain's Detroit Business!
+In 2017, attendance was estimated at around 55,000!
+This is up 15,000 from 2014, the year of Motor City Comic Con's 25th anniversary.

 Just like at San Diego Comic-Con International, the Motor City Comic Con offers informative panels on all things comic and pop culture, a chance to meet with beloved comic artists and writers, get autographs and photos with celebrities, an Artist Alley where you can purchase prints and originals of fan art for your favorite fictional worlds, and a huge dealer's floor to help you find that prized piece for your collection - or start a new collection!

-Come early and prepare yourself for a long line.
+Come early and prepare yourself for a long line - all the while remembering it will be worth it.
 That's just how popular Motor City Comic Con is!
 Even getting into the parking lot can be a bear.
-The Powers That Be, aka the people who produce and run the convention, are always steadily working to ensure a smoother experience with shorter admission lines, but there will always be a crowd and with a crowd comes a wait.
+The Powers That Be, aka the people who produce and run the convention, steadily work to ensure a smoother experience with shorter admission lines, but there will always be a crowd and with a crowd comes a wait.
 Being May, it can get a little warm out there in the sun.
 Wear sunblock and forego layers unless they're a part of your costume.

 Then there are the toys.
-Toys, toys everywhere!
-New and recently released Walmart exclusives, vintage Star Trek ships mint in box, bins of $1 plushies, $300 Sideshow sculptures, and so much more.
-If it's science fiction themed, chances are you'll find it when you go to Motor City Comic Con.
+New and recently released Walmart exclusives, vintage Star Trek ships mint in box, bins of $1 plushies, $300 Sideshow sculptures, and so much more all mixed together.
+If it's science fiction themed, chances are you'll find it when you go to a con.

 When you've had your fill of purchasing and browsing the many collectibles to be found at MCCC, head on over to Artist Alley.
 Much more than an "alley" this section of the con takes up a good fourth of the floor.
 You'll find small name and occasionally big name comic artists and writers, ready to sign your books - usually for free!
 They'll also have issues and prints of their work available for purchase.
 Individual artists who are just there because they're creative but as-of-yet unpublished are not to be passed up at all either.
 Every year I swear I'll look for just one special print for a favorite fandom and I come home laden down with five to ten!
 The art quality is just that good.